srinjay98/Blinkit-Data-Analysis-----PowerBI-Dashboard/README.md

 - What are the average sales and customer ratings for different outlet types and locations?
  ## Dashboard
  - <a href = "https://github.com/srinjay98/Blinkit-Data-Analysis-----PowerBI-Dashboard/blob/main/Dashboard.pdf"> Dashboard </a>
+ ## Project Insight
+ - Supermarket Type 1 has the highest total sales, outperforming other outlet types.
+ - Medium-sized outlets generate the most revenue, followed by small and large outlets.
+ - Tier 3 locations contribute the highest sales, with Tier 2 and Tier 1 following.
+ - Dairy, Snacks, and Frozen Foods are the top-selling categories, showing strong customer demand.
+ - Low-fat items sell more than regular-fat items, indicating a preference for healthier choices.
+ ## Conclusion
+  The analysis shows that Supermarket Type 1 leads in sales, with medium-sized outlets performing best.
+Tier 3 locations generate the highest revenue, and 2018 outlets contribute significantly.
+Dairy, Snacks, and Frozen Foods are top-selling categories, with a preference for low-fat items.
+Customer satisfaction remains steady with an average rating of 4.
+These insights can help improve sales strategies and business growth.